noahweasley/multivariate_linear_regression/README.md

 On each pull request and push, the CI formats, lints, and tests the code.
 The project uses [Very Good Analysis][very_good_analysis_link] for a strict set of analysis rules.
 Code coverage is enforced using [Very Good Coverage][very_good_coverage_link].

+> **Note:** The coverage is currently at 96% due to a few small utility paths in SVD computations that are difficult to trigger via unit tests.

 ---